rkaddis/speed_eval_pkg/README.md

 Requires '/vehicle/steering_report' messages from dbw_polaris_msgs.
 <br> <br>
 <b> Use </b> <br>
+If using in real time and not with a .bag file, be sure to remove the comments around the "included" DBW launch file in ./launch/speed_eval.launch. <br>
 After launching, a dynamic reconfigure window will open. <br>
 The 'max_speed' slider can be configured to set the speed limit for the course.
 The unit is mph. <br>
 Check the 'start_test' box to begin testing.
 The program will only start evaluating vehicle data until the vehicle